jvdsandt/pharo-aws-toolbox/README.md

 - Build Lambda functions using Pharo Smalltalk
 - Writing log events to the CloudWatch Logs service
+- Access to the Amazon Simple Storage Service (S3) - only a part of api is implemented yet
+- Access to the Amazon Simple Queueing Service (SQS)

 ## Pharo Lambda Runtime